tjbo/exploring-js/readme.md

 }())
 ```

-In this exaple I've moved the second set of parenthesis to the inside of the first set, it really is no different.
+In this example I've moved the second set of parenthesis inside the first set – but it makes no difference.

 ```javascript
 (function(str) {